Kortemme-Lab/pull_into_place/demos/ksi/README.rst

 the later rounds of design -- are more relaxed than the initial models, which makes them better starting points for design.
-At the same time, I would recommend against doing more than three or four rounds of design, because iterated cycles of backbone optimization and design seems to provoke artifacts in Rosetta's score function.
+At the same time, I would recommend against doing more than three or four rounds of design, because iterated cycles of backbone optimization and design seem to provoke artifacts in Rosetta's score function.

 Pick designs to test experimentally